cfe-lab/MiCall/micall/tests/microtest/README.md

   of mutations.
 See the `make_sample.py` script for details.
 * 2130AMIDI-MidHCV - full coverage of the MIDI portion of NS5b, with a couple of mutations.
 See the `make_sample.py` script for details.
+* 2140A-HIV - full coverage of PR, with a mutation.
+See the `make_sample.py`
+  script for details.